• Home

 Some potential borrowers complain about some VA lenders because of a perception (or reality) that the mortgage staff at those companies don’t have enough experience servicing VA mortgages to fully understand how they work.

-But Quicken advertises itself as America’s “largest FHA lender and a premier Veteran Affairs (VA) lender” which means plenty of experience with the nuances of VA mortgages including navigating the VA Loan Funding Fee process for veterans who may be exempt from having to pay it, and other critical areas for vA borrowers.
+But Quicken advertises itself as America’s “largest FHA lender and a premier Veteran Affairs (VA) lender” which means plenty of experience with the nuances of VA mortgages including navigating the VA Loan Funding Fee process for veterans who may be exempt from having to pay it, and other critical areas for VA borrowers.

 What Quicken Loans Offers Veterans, Active Duty Military